Bathurst is known for motor racing, but if you’re looking for less adrenaline and action, here are the best things to do at your own speed.

 Marvel at the curated displays inside Bathurst Regional Art Gallery.
 (Image: Destination NSW)

-BRAG stages approximately 25 exhibitions per year, including touring exhibitions, specially curated exhibitions, community exhibitions, local artist projects, exhibitions curated from the permanent collection and the work of Hill End artists produced as part of the gallery’s artist residency program.
+BRAG stages a variety of annual exhibitions, including touring exhibitions, specially curated exhibitions, community exhibitions, local artist projects, exhibitions curated from the permanent collection and the work of Hill End artists produced as part of the gallery’s artist residency program.

 Address: 70–78 Keppel St, Bathurst

 Tucked at the back of the Webb Chambers heritage building, Webb & Co Beverage Emporium is a great place for a pre-dinner cocktail, craft beer or local wine.
 Don’t let the small-scale fool you, this local haunt goes big on grandeur.
 Think classic cocktails, locally grown wines, and craft beer, all in a historical setting.

 Address: 3/175/179 George St, Bathurst